shravan-padakanti/scala-1/Collections-(List-Methods).md

 Furthermore, we do one step for each element in the reversed list, because we go through each element of `ys` and put it at the end of the reversed list.

-So, taken together, that gives us a quadratic complexity of N * N, which is a bit disappointing.
+So, taken together, that gives us a quadratic complexity of **N * N**, which is a bit disappointing.
 We all know that with an array or a mutable linked list of pointers that we could reverse in linear time - we'll see later on how we might do better.